Does Homeowners Insurance Cover Bed Bugs?

 Several factors can contribute to bed bugs occupying your home, such as traveling, buying used furniture and letting bed bugs grow out of control.

 Frequent travelers are more likely to bring bed bugs into their homes without realizing it.
-If there are bed bugs in the place you’re staying, those insects can hitch a ride on your clothes, luggage, backpacks and other belongings.
+If there are bed bugs in the place you’re staying, those insects can hitch a ride on your clothes, luggage, backpacks and other belongings

-Secondhand Furniture Can Cause Bed Bugs
+Secondhand Furniture

 Secondhand furniture can spruce up your living space but can also be home to bed bugs.
 Avoid buying used mattresses outside traditional retailers and if you do, thoroughly inspect the item before loading it into your car.
-Even if you throw out the infested mattress, bed bugs can still migrate to other pieces of furniture if they’ve already entered your home.

-Lack of Cleaning Can Cause Bed Bugs
+Lack of Cleaning

 What Should You Do If You Have Bed Bugs?